Aliases for FABP3 Gene

 Previous GeneCards Identifiers for FABP3 Gene

 The intracellular fatty acid-binding proteins (FABPs) belongs to a multigene family.
 FABPs are divided into at least three distinct types, namely the hepatic-, intestinal- and cardiac-type.
 They form 14-15 kDa proteins and are thought to participate in the uptake, intracellular metabolism and/or transport of long-chain fatty acids.
 They may also be responsible in the modulation of cell growth and proliferation.
 Fatty acid-binding protein 3 gene contains four exons and its function is to arrest growth of mammary epithelial cells.
 This gene is a candidate tumor suppressor gene for human breast cancer.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2016]

 GeneCards Summary for FABP3 Gene

 FABP3 (Fatty Acid Binding Protein 3) is a Protein Coding gene.
-Diseases associated with FABP3 include acute myocardial infarction and pulmonary embolism.
-Among its related pathways are Lipoprotein metabolism and Metabolism.
-GO annotations related to this gene include transporter activity and cytoskeletal protein binding.
-An important paralog of this gene is FABP7.
+Diseases associated with FABP3 include Pulmonary Embolism and Acute Myocardial Infarction.
+Among its related pathways are Mesenchymal Stem Cells and Lineage-specific Markers and Glucose / Energy Metabolism.
+Gene Ontology (GO) annotations related to this gene include transporter activity and cytoskeletal protein binding.
+An important paralog of this gene is FABP4.

 FABP are thought to play a role in the intracellular transport of long-chain fatty acids and their acyl-CoA esters.